-As companies strive to control costs everywhere they can, networking teams must be ready to respond to calls for reductions.
-Unfortunately, network costs have traditionally been considered tough to trim.
+As companies strive to control costs, networking teams must be ready to respond to calls for reductions.
+Unfortunately, network costs are traditionally considered tough to trim.
 After all, expensive single-manufacturer solutions and premium-priced wide area network (WAN) strategies are hard habits to break.

 The good news for cost reduction advocates is that conventional wisdom is crashing headlong into a flood of innovation.
-With networking’s total cost of ownership (TCO) taking center stage, IT departments are opening themselves up to a new wave of vendors, technologies, and approaches.
-These alternatives can rival—or even surpass—the long-term value propositions offered by traditional networking vendors with household names.
+With networking’s total cost of ownership (TCO) taking center stage, IT departments are opening themselves to a new wave of vendors, technologies, and approaches.
+These alternatives can rival—or even surpass—the long-term value propositions traditional networking vendors with household names offer.

-With that in mind, let’s take a look at five key actions that can help IT professionals reduce network costs.
+With that in mind, let’s look at five key actions to help IT professionals reduce network costs.

 Embrace Alternative Wide Area Network Technologies

 If you haven’t already done so, it’s time to take a serious look at what’s next in networking technology, especially in the WAN.
 Innovative approaches like SD-WAN and cloud-based security for remote sites offer new ways to lower network costs.

 SD-WAN is a highly flexible technology that lets organizations take advantage of low-cost broadband connectivity to deliver high performance with dramatic savings over multiprotocol label switching (MPLS) leased lines.
 SD-WAN pricing can vary between providers, making it a close comparison important, but reducing monthly per-site costs by $1,000 to as much as $9,000 is a strong incentive.